Registering for Courses

 We offer coursework on a semesterly basis.
 As a result, we do not have an open registration year-round.
 Registration for summer and fall courses begins in April.
 Registration for Spring courses begins in late November.

-The University Registrar keeps the ODU Academic Calendar with important dates and deadlines relating to course registration and add/drop/withdraw, tuition, exams, and holidays.
+Please check the ODU Academic Calendar with important dates and deadlines relating to course registration and add/drop/withdraw, tuition, exams, and holidays.

 Course Registration System: LEO Online